Tom Brady skipping WH visit, citing 'family matters'

 The President is a big fan and a friend of Brady's.
 Trump also has been close over the years with Patriots owner Bob Kraft and head coach Bill Belichick.

 Brady, who faced controversy during the 2016 election when a "Make America Great Again" hat was spotted in his locker, has been evasive when asked about Trump, keeping his comments non-political.
+His wife, Gisele Bundchen, flatly told a user on social media "NO!" shortly before the election when asked if she and her husband were supporting Trump.

 Asked in February about his teammates' decision to snub Trump's invitation, Brady said "everybody has their own choice."
 He added that the tradition of Super Bowl champs visiting the White House each year "never really was a political thing" for him.